damdeez/photos.damirhara.com/README.md

 # photos.damirhara.com

-This react starterkit provides a prepared development environment based on [gulp](https://github.com/gulpjs/gulp), [stylus](https://github.com/LearnBoost/stylus) and [webpack](https://github.com/webpack/webpack).
+This is my personal photo website.
+To start I used [react-starterkit](https://github.com/wbkd/react-starterkit) which provides a prepared development environment based on [gulp](https://github.com/gulpjs/gulp), [stylus](https://github.com/LearnBoost/stylus) and [webpack](https://github.com/webpack/webpack).
 The internal data flow is handled with  [Reflux](https://github.com/spoike/refluxjs) and the routing is managed with the [React-Router](https://github.com/rackt/react-router).

 ## Installation